bielikb/articles/2019-06-24-propertywrapper.md

 - An `@Audited` property wrapper that logs each time a property is read or written to.
-- A `@Decaying` property wrapper that divides a set number value each time each time the value is read.
+- A `@Decaying` property wrapper that divides a set number value each time the value is read.

 ---